Celebrate Hearing Day

+Let’s start celebrating hearing!
 Each year, March 3rd is the World Health Organization’s International Day for Ear and Hearing.
-Your clinic could organize events to celebrate the day and raise awareness of hearing health in your community.

-There are lots of great ways that you can involve your community in a global celebration of hearing.
-You could encourage people to wear special t-shirts or wristband to show their support for people with hearing loss.
-You could rally support for a “moment of non-silence” in your community, with singing, shouting, whistling, and music to celebrate hearing.
-Alternatively, you could invite local musicians and school bands to participate in a hearing celebration music festival.
+You could encourage people to wear a special t-shirt or a wristband to show their support for people with hearing loss.
+Or, you could rally support for a “moment of non-silence” in your community, with singing, shouting, whistling, and music to celebrate hearing.